-Across the world each day there many thousands of mobile phone users that suddenly have a need to save and print text messages for court, trial, or their lawyer.
+Each day worldwide in 2019 there many thousands of mobile phone users that suddenly have a need to save and print text messages for court, trial, or their lawyer.
 Whatever kind of legal-related issue you are having, printing out SMS messages from both Android and iPhone devices is easy with a few quick steps and a little bit of knowledge.

 One of the easiest ways for Android users to print text messages is with a program called SMS Backup+.
 The software is located in the Google Play Store and it lets anyone automatically backup their SMS and MMS messages.
 Note: Before getting started, if you don't currently have IMAP enabled for your Gmail account you'll need to ensure that IMAP is turned on.
 Here are instructions on how to accomplish that task.
 Once you turn on the IMAP preference in your Gmail account, you will be able to begin saving your text messages.

-To print text messages for court on Android just follow these steps.
+Here are the steps to print text messages for court on Android phones.

 Install SMS Backup+ on your Android phone.